 Wilhelm in Xenosaga.
 Though he does show concern for the future of humanity, he has no concern for anyone who perishes during the course of his plans, even his closest allies, and sees all of life as a grand stage performance.

 Subverted in Super Robot Wars Alpha 2, when the Guardian Goddess of Earth, Ganeden, lashed out at all the humans who decided to move into space and all the aliens.
 She then began erecting a dimensional barrier around the Earth.
 For that, the good guys tore her apart.

-In Disgaea, Master Lamington manipulates Laharl's group, the EDF, Vulcanus, and even the Angels.
+Master Lamington manipulates Laharl's group, the EDF, Vulcanus, and even the Angels.
 Laharl calls him out.
 Very hard Of course, Lamington's motivations are not necessarily bad.

 Disgaea4 delivers one in the form of the demons, who continually cast judgement on humans for being "bad", "sinful" and "warlike" and look down on them for becoming secular and not fearing demons enough anymore to provide them with the "fear energy" demons require (the fact that demons are essentially parasites living off humans is apparently lost on all the protagonists).
 There's also another with this universe's God who places genocide machines on every inhabited world in the universe and activates them when he feels like it.
 Not only is he indignant if the protagonists stop this happening to Earth, but if you get the ending where Valvatorez and co. actually defeat God's avatar in battle, the game ends with both Earth and it's Netherword being burned by God's forces.